-- TravelVisaPro Discount Code: TVP is offering all readers here at TravelChinaCheaper a discount code that will give you 10% off at checkout.
+- TravelVisaPro Discount Code: TVP is offering all readers here at TravelChinaCheaper a discount code that will give you 10% off at checkout (you’ll want to find the place on the order form that says “Savings Code”).
 Just type in “TCC15” to save 10% instantly!

-Their pricing is average for the industry ($79 for regular visa service up to $399 for 24-hour service) but even better when you apply the 10% discount code!
+Their pricing is on part with the industry but even better when you apply the 10% discount code!

 Opened in 2003, VisaHQ has offices located in Washington D.C., New York, Houston, San Francisco, Toronto and London among other cities and countries.
 This is typical of most visa service companies, although for some companies these “offices” are just leased addresses that are run by one man.
 That’s not the case with VisaHQ.

 What gives me the most confidence about VisaHQ is that they have been ranked in the Inc 500 for the travel industry and continue to climb the chart.
 They are internationally respected and recognized as a reputable company you can trust.
 Below is a little of what you can expect from VisaHQ:

 - Paperless Application: you still have to fill out an application, but VisaHQ is one of the only ones that eliminates the hassle of printing the form or trying to work with a PDF by allowing you to do it all online.
 Simple…done.

 - Dedicated Account Manager: if you have any questions during the process, just email or call your account manager.

 - Online Tracking: gone are the days of sitting and wondering how far along you are in the process.
 VisaHQ gives you access to online, real-time updates on the application process.